floweredscarf/su25/labs/lab12/index.md

 ### Cases: Second Child of a Black Node or Child of a Red Node

-Here, we have three sub-cases for when the new key is added to a 2-3 tree leaf node that already contains two keys.
+Here, we have three sub-cases for when the new element is added to a 2-3 tree leaf node that already contains two elements.
 This will cause a node split, which we will have to represent somehow.

 #### Case: Largest of Three